 in rooms with furniture and need heat, water and lights and food to be comfortable.
 The

 between then and now are readily comprehensible and it is fun to imagine living a century ago.

 In 1980 the City of Holland, Michigan purchased its own historic house with the intention of turning it

 into a museum and joined the ranks of American communities preserving their heritage through

 old houses.
-Twenty-four years later and following a $1.6 million restoration, the Cappon House
+Years later and following a $1.6 million restoration, the Cappon House

 with the addition of the 1867 Settlers House, is poised to be a significant attraction and tool for